Vanguard TV-3: Cause of failure

 The exact cause of the accident was not determined with certainty due to limited telemetry instrumentation at this early phase, but Martin Marietta concluded that low fuel tank pressure during the start procedure allowed some of the burning fuel in the combustion chamber to leak into the fuel system through the injector head before full propellant pressure was obtained from the turbopump.
 General Electric, on the other hand, argued that the problem was a loose fuel connection.
 In hindsight, the first problem appeared to cause the second.
 The investigation concluded that tank and fuel system pressure were slightly lower than nominal, which resulted in insufficient pressure in the injector head.
 As a result, hot combustion gas backed up into the injector head and caused a large pressure spike.
 The injector rings completely burned through, followed by the rupture of the combustion chamber.
 At T+1 second, a shock wave in the thrust section of the booster ruptured a fuel feed line, completely terminating engine thrust.
 GE technicians had failed to catch this design flaw during testing and a temporary fix was made by increasing tank pressure.
 Eventually, a further modification was made by using ethane gas to increase fuel force and prevent rough start transients.
 The X-405 engine did not fail again on subsequent launches and static firing tests.

 Reaction

 After the launch failure, trading in the stock of the Martin Company, the prime contractor for the project, was temporarily suspended by the New York Stock Exchange.

 Newspapers in the United States published prominent headlines and articles describing the failure with plays on the name of the Russian satellite, Sputnik, such as "Flopnik", "Kaputnik", "Oopsnik", "Dudnick" and "Stayputnik".
 The failure, reported in international media, was a humiliating loss of prestige for the United States, which had presented itself to the world as the leader in science and technology.
 The Soviet Union, the United States' rival in the Cold War, exploited the disaster.
 A few days after the incident, a Soviet delegate to the United Nations inquired whether the United States was interested in receiving aid earmarked for "undeveloped countries".

+The TV-3 disaster was quoted by the New York Times as a "Blow to US Prestige".
+Senator Lyndon B. Johnson had said that the launch was "most humiliating" for the American people.
+In the words of Donald J. Markarian, the project engineer of the Martin Company, the company in charge of the development and creation of TV-3, "Following the TV-3 explosion, Project Vanguard became the whipping boy for the hurt pride of the American people."

 The concurrent project Explorer 1 proved successful a few weeks later, on 1 February 1958.